magento/devdocs/guides/v2.1/cloud/reference/docker-config.md

 1. Install Magento in your Docker environment.

-    * Build Magento inside of Docker container:
+    * Build Magento in the Docker container:

     ```bash
     docker-compose run build cloud-build
     ```

-    * Deploy Magento inside of Docker container:
+    * Deploy Magento in the Docker container:

     ```bash
     docker-compose run deploy cloud-deploy